datatogether/learning/replicate-with-control/README.md

 ## Prerequisites

-* some familiarity with the command line
+* Some familiarity with the command line
-* enthusiasm!
+* Enthusiasm!

 ## Learning Objectives

-After going through this tutorial you will know how to:
+After going through this tutorial, you will know how to:

 * Install IPFS and check that it's working properly
 * Get the hash of the data
 * Check that you have enough storage space on your local machine
-* Pin the data onto your machine
+* Pin the data in IPFS on your machine

 ****

 ### Step 1.
-Install ipfs and check that it's working properly
+Install IPFS and check that it's working properly

 * Visit the IPFS installation page at https://ipfs.io/docs/install/
-* Scroll down to locate and download the prebuilt ipfs binaries for your operating system
+* Scroll down to locate and download the prebuilt `ipfs` binaries for your operating system
-  * On Mac, click the big blue button shown in the screenshot below:
+  * On Mac computers, click the big blue button shown in the screenshot below:

 ><img src="images/screenshot-go-ipfs-builds.png" width=500 />